Osteoarthritis of Knee

 What is osteoarthritis?

 Osteoarthritis (OA) is a chronic condition of joints in which there is a slow, progressive loss of the articular cartilage that lines the joint surface of the bone.
+It can affect any joint in the body.

 The knee is the most common of the large weight bearing joints to be affected by osteoarthritis (OA).
 Although there may be a predisposing factor such as a previous ligament injury or cartilage tear or pre-existing deformity, in most cases there is no obvious cause.
 OA is more common in people who are overweight and has a tendency to run in families.